Michael A. Taylor Preview, Player Props: Twins vs. Brewers

 Michael A. Taylor At The Plate

-- In 26 games this season (25.5%), Taylor has picked up an RBI, and in 10 of those games (9.8%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Taylor has an RBI in 26 of 103 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.